ala-laurila-lab/calibration-module/README.md

 The user interface for calibrations are programmed using [symphony modules](https://github.com/ala-laurila-lab/data-acquisition/tree/master/src/main/matlab/%2Bala_laurila_lab/%2Bmodules).

-### Intensity calibration
+### a) Intensity calibration

  Due to age-related changes in the light source, the absolute intensity it provides can fluctuate.
 The fluctuation is quantified by measuring the power output of the light source associated with a standard input to the light source (voltage or LED current) at regular intervals.
 If the difference to the previous measurement is not marginal (more than 3%), then the visual stimulation component of the setup is examined to ensure it still functions correctly before starting a new experiment.
 The newly developed Symphony Module; semi-automates the intensity calibration process.
 It saves the power output of a photometer UDT S470 flexOptometer (Gamma Scientific, "San Diego, CA", USA) and stores the information along with the calibration date and additional user information.

 1. Setup the optometer.
 2. Open Symphony > Modules > Intensity calibration.
 3. Select and run the calibration spot (500 um) symphony protocol with no neutral density filter present in optical path.
 4. Enter the power measured in optometer to Intensity calibration GUI, and save.
 Data is stored in dir `lib/calibration-module/data/aalto-patch-rig/intensity`.
-Run the readme.m to view the data
+5. (Optional) Run the readme.m to view the data

-### Led non linearity
+### b) Led non linearity
 The response of many light sources to its control input often does not follow a linear relation, especially at low driving intensities.
 Hence, it is important to measure and store the input/output relationship of the light source, in our case an LED.
 To this aim, the photometer measures the power output of the light source for a range of inputs to the light source.

 The user interface for calibration is customized from the Symphony protocol - Projector non linearity calibration.
 During calibration, the photometer's analog channel is connected to an analog input stream of the digitizer.
 The LED current is set before every epoch and the power measured from the photometer is stored.